German399/German399/README.md

 1) 2-time finalist of the NTI Olympiad (Smart City and Advanced Manufacturing Technologies), 2) Winner of the All-Russian competition of engineering projects "REAKTOR" of the NTI Circle Movement, 3) Winner of the All-Russian competition of digital competencies "Talent 20.35", 4) Certified ASCON specialist in KOMPAS-3D v18 (2020), 5) Member of the technical shifts of the ICC "ARTEK" and the All-Russian Center "Orlyonok", 6) Member of the APFSD forum on ecology and energy (500 best from Eurasia), 7) Enter the database of gifted children of the Military Innovation Technopolis "ERA" and the Talent and Success Foundation, 8) Graduate of the Samsung IT School, Skolkovo FPGA School, 9) Graduate of the Republican Children's Educational Technopark, 10) Graduate of the Avrora Talent Development Center, 11) Participant of an educational internship at the Department of Computer Architecture NTI technologies, mentored by Khalid Dianov and Alexander Kalinnikov, 12) Winner of the All-Russian Engineering School "Oil Kitchen", 13) Developer of the All-Russian Online Hack tone on 3D innovation, is included in the list of events that count for additional.
 USE scores of the Talent system 20.35, 14) Winner of a grant from the Ministry of Education of the Russian Federation for the development of digital projects, 15) Member of the Russian team at the International Exhibition of Young Inventors IEYI-2021, 16) Finalist of the Slush International Startup Event (Helsinki), 17 ) Winner of the Olympiad NTO (NTI) "Smart City", student track, Tomsk, 18) Winner of the Olympiad NTO (NTI) "Advanced production technologies", student track, St. Petersburg, 19) Member of the expert council for Science and Education of the Youth Parliament of the State Duma and a member of the NTI working group on IT education, 20) Winner of the All-Russian grant competition "UMNIK MSTU named after N.E.
 Bauman".
 All achievements can be found here - (https://disk.yandex.ru/d/S3_epyZkEp_o8w) or here (https://disk.yandex.ru/d/1wy_1v5TUq-u5w)

-Area of ​​scientific interests on rocket and space topics:
+Area of ​​scientific interests in rocket and space topics and astronautics:
-Rocket and space technology

 1. Control systems for launch vehicles, missiles, cruise missiles and spacecraft, aircraft
 2. Rocket engines
 3. Systems of stabilization, navigation and orientation of spacecraft, aircraft